top of page

 1. Dues paid by members of the Association

-4. Monies from the sale of the Association’s property or from the provision of a service.
+3. Monies from the sale of the Association’s property or from the provision of a service.

-ARTICLE 10 - THE COMMITTEE AND BUREAU
+ARTICLE 10 - THE COMMITTEE AND THE BUREAU

-2) Vice-president; the vice president will support the president in the work of guiding the Committee and the Association.
-The vice president will also step into the role of president in the case of absence.
+2. Vice-President - the Vice-President will support the President in the work of guiding the Committee and the Association.
+The Vice-President will also step into the role of President in the case of absence.

-3) Secretary; the secretary shall fully manage all official meetings, including the Bi-Annual General Meeting.
-The secretary shall also be responsible for the monthly and weekly communications with members.
+3. Secretary - the Secretary shall fully manage all official meetings, including the Bi-Annual General Meeting.
+The Secretary shall also be responsible for the monthly and weekly communications with members.

-4) Treasurer; the treasurer shall oversee and present the budget, accounts and financial statements, keeping records as required and taking responsibility for monies received and spent.
+4. Treasurer - the Treasurer shall oversee and present the budget, accounts and financial statements, keeping records as required and taking responsibility for monies received and spent.

 ARTICLE 11 - COMMITTEE MEETINGS